Diploma puts Cassie on the path to clinical psychology

 Cassie Carling’s steady progress towards her psychology qualification since leaving her Melbourne high school in 2014 is proof that an ATAR alone doesn’t determine your future.

 Cassie did her tertiary studies ‘homework’ by attending college open days.
-After a visit to the Australian College of Applied Psychology (ACAP) Melbourne campus and a follow-up phone chat with a course adviser, she discovered the best pathway to her chosen career.
+After a visit to the ACAP Melbourne campus and a follow-up chat with a College course adviser, she discovered the best pathway to her chosen career.

-She enrolled in the Diploma of Counselling as a school-leaver with the aim of using eight of its units as credits to the Bachelor of Psychological Science.
-Cassie hit that study goal and has entered the undergraduate course as a second-year student.
+Cassie enrolled in the Diploma of Counselling with the aim of using eight of its units as credits to the Bachelor of Psychological Science.
+She has hit that study goal and has entered the undergraduate course as a second-year student.

 “My career plans are to become a qualified psychologist, branching out into children's psychology and specialising in trauma and domestic violence,” she said.